-The Saugatuck-Douglas Historical Society has defined a number of areas of interest pursuant to its overall mission.
-Each Area is represented by a standing committee of the Society, staffed by volunteers.
+The Saugatuck-Douglas History Center has defined a number of areas of interest pursuant to its overall mission to preserve local history and inspire learning to inform and improve our community.
+Each area is represented by a standing committee of the History Center, staffed by volunteers.

 Help is always needed and volunteers are welcome.
 Is there a project or committee of interest to you?
-If so, tell us you're a Volunteer!
+If so, tell us you'd like to Volunteer!

 The Art History Project seeks to explore, document, preserve, and promote the genre of Midwestern Art, especially as related to the artists who lived and/or worked on our community and the local subjects and landscapes our area provided for inspiration.